 Under the UK SSR, you may have to notify us of positions that are private or are to be disclosed publicly.

-Following the Treasury’s Short Selling Regulation Review: Call for Evidence and its Response, the Government has introduced the Short Selling (Notification Threshold) Regulations 2023 (SI 2023/1258) (SI).
+Following Treasury’s Short Selling Regulation Review: Call for Evidence and its Response, the Government has introduced the Short Selling (Notification Threshold) Regulations 2023 (SI 2023/1258) (SI).
 This SI increases the notification threshold for the reporting of net short positions in shares to the FCA from 0.1% to 0.2% of total issued share capital of an issuer.
 These Regulations will come into force on 5 February 2024.
 The Treasury has also published an accompanying Explanatory Note for the SI.

-On 28 November 2023, we said we would provide an update on how the new reporting threshold will be implemented in due course.
+On 28 November 2023, we said we would provide an update on how the change in the reporting threshold will be implemented.

 Draft Statutory Instrument – Short Selling Regulations 2024 – For comments in January 2024